 PROMYS offers full and partial need-based financial aid and is dedicated to the principle that no one should be unable to attend for financial reasons.

-To be considered for financial assistance, please have a parent or guardian complete the financial aid form found in the application packet and mail it along with a copy of the 2013 federal income tax forms to:
+To be considered for financial assistance, please have a parent or guardian submit the financial aid form on the Application page and a copy of their 2014 federal income tax form.

 PROMYS regrets that need-based financial aid is not available to international students unless they are U.S. citizens living abroad.
 However, low-income students from India are eligible to apply for the Tara and Jasubhai Mehta Fellowships.

 If you feel that, even with a full scholarship from PROMYS, financial need may keep you from attending, we encourage you to apply to the Mathematics Summer Stipends (MASST) program.
 Supported by NSF funds, MASST can provide a stipend of up to $3,000 to enable a strong student from an economically disadvantaged background to take advantage of a full scholarship from a mathematics summer program such as PROMYS.
 We are, of course, happy to nominate suitable students.